typst/typst/docs/src/reference/types.md

 - call the [`selector`]($func/selector) function to convert any of the above types into a selector value and use the methods below to refine it

+Selectors are used to [apply styling rules]($styling/#show-rules) to elements.
-A selector is what you can use to query the document for certain types of elements.
-It can also be used to apply styling rules to element.
-You can combine multiple selectors using the methods shown below.
+You can also use selectors to [query]($func/query) the document for certain types of elements.

-Selectors can also be passed to several of Typst's built-in functions to configure their behaviour.
-One such example is the [outline]($func/outline) where it can be use to change which elements are listed within the outline.
+Furthermore, you can pass a selector to several of Typst's built-in functions to configure their behaviour.
+One such example is the [outline]($func/outline) where it can be used to change which elements are listed within the outline.

+Multiple selectors can be combined using the methods shown below.
+However, not all kinds of selectors are supported in all places, at the moment.

 ## Example
 ```example